Kclamberth/LFInstaller/README.md

 # LFInstaller "Linux Fresh, Installer"
 Useful apps for myself that are auto installed in a bash script.
-Will be updated in the future.
+Will be continuously updated in the future.
+Currently only works on system with the apt package manager (Debian based).

 Current list: